Jan 2018 Version Update: Reach Your Next Milestone With New Scoro

-- If the task belongs to you, but the time entries scheduled under the task don’t, the task columns are displayed in black and the time entries in grey.
+- If the task belongs to you, but the time entries scheduled under the task don’t, the task columns are displayed in black and the time entries in gray.

 - If both the task and the time entries under it belong to you, both are displayed in black.

-- If the task belongs to someone else, but the related time entries under the task are scheduled for you, the task columns are displayed in grey and the time entries in black.
+- If the task belongs to someone else, but the related time entries under the task are scheduled for you, the task columns are displayed in gray and the time entries in black.

 - You can see the initials of the team member to whom the time entry is scheduled.